 - First, ensure you select a preferred domain in Google Search Console.

-- Check my listed domain variations above on your own domain, to see if they automatically redirect to your master domain URL.
+- Check the listed domain variations above on your own domain, to see if they automatically redirect to your master domain URL.

 - If they don’t: Houston, we may have a problem!

 - Ask your developers to set up 301 (permanent) redirects from all duplicate versions, if possible.
 (REMEMBER: All site pages must be matched and redirected to their counterparts, which can also be quickly achieved via .htaccess, if you have a large website).

 - Most content management systems (CMS) such as WordPress will redirect uppercase URLs to lowercase, automatically.
 If this isn’t the case with your CMS, you can include special directives once again within our favorite file: The .htaccess!

 - If it’s not possible to redirect URLs for whatever reason, I’d solely apply the canonical and “noindex, follow” tags where applicable, removing any indexed URLs in Google (using the URL removal tool via Search Console).

 - Again, in this case — if duplicate domains and pages have already picked up good links, I would not apply the “nofollow” tag or “Disallow” directive in robots.txt — because the “SEO value” that has accumulated over time, may be lost.

 - Also ensure all internal links on your preferred domain use same-domain links, not links pointing to another version of your site!
 It’s an easy mistake to make.